onap/ccsdk-features/sdnr/wt/helpserver/provider/src/main/resources/help/sdnr/connect/README.md

 ## Views

-The graphical user interfaces is divided in four sections.
+The graphical user interfaces is divided in three sections.

 ### Required Network Elements

 Required Network Elements are physical network functions, which are planned or expected in the network.
 This means the identifier, IP addresses and its required configuration is well-known and available in a planning database or in ONAP A&AI.

+This view also offer to manually configure/mount the device with the '+' icon.
+The SDN controller will then start connecting the Netconf server.

 ### Unknown Network Elements